 As you tighten and loosen your guitar strings many times, this will begin to fatigue them.
 The tension changes, wear from the nut, bridge seats and tuning posts all lead to string breakage.

 If you have ever bent a piece of metal back and forth, you know that it will eventually break.
 Your guitar strings are under this kind of stress when the tuning changes frequently.

-Acquire another guitar and try and use more of them for different tuning variations.
-This can be a great way to alleviate the added stress of tuning changes.
+Get another guitar and try and use more of them for different tuning variations.
+This can be a great way to reduce the added stress of tuning changes.
 Even having 2 guitars that can be tuned to variations that are not too far from one another can help.

 This can also help should you break a string on stage, an extra guitar can be a show saver!

-Guitar strings are an important part of the instrument and need to be taken care of, if you find that they are becoming discolored, change them.
+Guitar strings are an important part of the instrument.
+They need to be taken care of, if you find that they are becoming discolored, change them.
 Be sure to inspect all the parts of your guitar and make sure they are in good condition to help them last longer.

 If you find that your guitar is in good shape, you may also want to try using coated strings.
 They repel oils from your hands, and the coating may reduce friction when seated.

 Check how you play and the techniques you use, as this can lead to string breakage as well.